-Submit planning applications on-line - this will include drawings, payments, photographs even video clips and will link with the government's Planning Portal

-- o Access planning data via a map based front end - View the Council's Unitary Development Plan on-line, with links between the map and the text. - Register for local government services when you move into or out of Wandsworth
+- submit planning applications Online this will include drawings, payments, photographs even video clips and will link with the government's Planning Portal; - · access planning data via a map-based front end; - view the Council's Unitary Development Plan Online, with links between the map and the text; and - register for local government services when you move into or out of Wandsworth

 The Wandsworth prototype system aims to link in with the central government's planning portal.
-The portal is an important development in the development of digital planning in the United Kingdom.
-The portal has been set up partly to address the issues of Electronic Government and the needs of planning in the lead up to 2005 and partly to coincide with the publication of The Planning Green Paper (2001).
-The Green Paper proposals a fundamental change to the planning system.
-The most important aspect of the Green Paper in terms of digital planning, is the emphasis on community planning and public involvement in the planning system.
+The portal is an important development in the growth of digital planning in the United Kingdom.
+The portal has been set up partly to address the issues of Electronic Government and the needs of planning in the lead up to 2005 and partly to coincide with the publication of The Planning Green Paper (2001) which proposes a fundamental change to the planning system.
+The most important aspect of the Green Paper in terms of digital planning is the emphasis on community planning and public involvement in the planning system.
 The Green Paper states that the current system is strongly 'consultative' but despite that, too often fails to engage communities.
 The result of all this is that communities feel disempowered.
 It proposes the development of what it calls 'real' community participation in the preparation of new Local Development Frameworks and especially in drawing up action plans which bear on local areas and may result in the regeneration or conservation of particular neighbourhoods.
-In his foreword to the Green Paper the Minister for DTLR says:
+In his foreword to the Green Paper, the Minister for the DTLR says: